blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - The Type objects will be updated to capture the new structures and references between them
 - New `create`, `get`, `update`, and `delete` methods will need to be made for Property Types, Data Types, and Link Types
 - The error conditions of the Type methods will be updated to include further validation errors that include but are not limited to
-  - Referencing a type that isn't in the Embedding Application
+  - Referencing a type that isn't in the embedding application
   - Submitting a type that is malformed

 # Reference-Level explanation